use object-position

 md:

 etc, which saves you from writing custom media queries.
-Making better use of Tailwind will reduce the amount of CSS you write and should make future adjustments easier.1 - @Rahmonbek-0001Submitted about 2 months ago@jboysPosted about 2 months ago
+Making better use of Tailwind will reduce the amount of CSS you write and should make future adjustments easier.1 - @Rahmonbek-0001Submitted 2 months ago@jboysPosted 2 months ago

 Hey Rahmonbek,